-Following the priority date (Friday 6 March 2020 for the Principal Timetable and Friday 7 August 2020 for the Subsidiary Change), we work for a period of 14 weeks to construct the New Working Timetable.
+Following the priority date (Friday 5 March 2021 for the Principal timetable and Friday 6 August 2020 for the Subsidiary timetable), we work for a period of 14 weeks to construct the New Working Timetable.
 We seek to deliver the RUs' aspirations but must construct the timetable in accordance with the priorities and Decision Criteria which are set out in Part D of the Network Code.
-These decision criteria discharges our obligation to define how we determine allocation priorities in accordance with Regulation 29 (3) of the Access, Management and Licensing Regulations.
+These decision criteria specify our obligation to define how we determine allocation priorities in accordance with Regulation 29 (3) of the Access, Management and Licensing Regulations.
 The New Working Timetables for 2021 will be published on 12 June 2020 and 13 November 2020.
 RUs have a right of appeal if they are dissatisfied with our decisions.